MEET THE

 emily.syslo@fssa.in.gov / 574.218.2641

-Emily Syslo comes to INAEYC with a master’s certificate in Early Childhood from Ball State University and a bachelor’s degree in Elementary Education from the Indiana University of South Bend.
+Emily Syslo comes to INAEYC with a Master of Arts in Education with a concentration in Early Childhood from Ball State University and a bachelor’s degree in Elementary Education from the Indiana University of South Bend.
 Emily has held a position as Center Director of a childcare center for 3 years.
 During her tenure, the facility received its nationally accredited of Level 4 in Paths to QUALITY™ rating.
 Emily has previously held positions as a paraprofessional in a local school, PD Specialist, Assistant Director, and preschool teacher.
 Her passions in the early childhood field include working with other EC professionals and supporting family engagement practices.

 Crystal Moore, On My Way Pre-K Project Manager